cmuratori/xcs/README.md

-# xcs
-Exquisite Cream Sauce (Sauce à la Crème Exquise)
+# Exquisite Cream Sauce (Sauce à la Crème Exquise)

 This is a complete hack piece of garbage.
 It is designed to take an executable that runs something very small (like an ASM kernel) and run it through perf with every possible perf counter on Skylake, so you can see what they all are.